 #10 1988 Yamaha YZ250

-Blazier- In 1987, Yamaha came out with perhaps the baddest works bike of all time, the awesome YZM500.
+Blazier- In 1987, Yamaha came out with one of the coolest works bikes of all time, the exotic YZM500.
 The YZM was incredibly advanced for its time, with an all-aluminum chassis and super trick monocoque airbox and subframe.
 For 1988, Yamaha looked to capitalize on the buzz generated by the YZM with the introduction of an all-new YZM inspired YZ250.
 The new YZ featured sleek, works look alike bodywork to go with its greatly improved performance.

 #9 2005-2012 Yamaha YZ250